GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 Your application will know how to send data from an internal queue to a Cloud Pub/Sub topic if you specify 1). a Spring Cloud Stream source and 2). a Cloud Pub/Sub topic.

 ### Specify a Spring Cloud Stream source
 Spring can recognize a Spring Cloud Stream source as a Supplier bean.
+In [App.java](pubsub-spring/src/main/java/com/google/example/App.java):

 [embedmd]:# (pubsub-spring/src/main/java/com/google/example/App.java java /  \/\/ The Supplier Bean/ /}/)
 ```java